radding/django-event-system/README.md

-# django-events
+# django-event-system
 A great little utility to implement an event system for django

 ## About
-django-events utilizes gevent to build out an easy to use event system.
+django-event-system utilizes gevent to build out an easy to use event system.
 This event system uses strings to track events and call event handlers.

 ### Why not just use django's built in signals?
-Unlike django signals, django-events utilizes a string based system for events.
+Unlike django signals, django-event-system utilizes a string based system for events.
 This allows developers to listen using regular expressions, and add a slightly nicer interface to interact and deal with events.
 For example you can create events like `event::db::Model::created`, `event::db::Model::updated`, and `event::db::Model::deleted` and have a listener that listens for `event::db::Model::.*`.
 This listener will handle all of the defined events.

 ## Install
-django-events requires python3 and django 1.7+.
-To install, just run `pip install django-events`
+django-event-system requires python3 and django 1.7+.
+To install, just run `pip install django-event-system`

 ## Getting started
 To get started add `"events"` to your `installed_apps` in `settings.py`.
 That's really it.

 ### The Dispatcher
-The Dispatcher is the central peice to django-events, every single event goes through the dispatcher.
+The Dispatcher is the central peice to django-event-system, every single event goes through the dispatcher.
 While there really isn't a need to use the dipsatcher directly, you can.
 The dispatcher manages the event queue, the handlers, and dispatching the event.

 #### Registering Event Handlers
 In order to start using the dispatcher, you first need to define your handlers: